Welcome to the Australia Japan Society – ACT Inc

 PO Box 406, Jamison, ACT 2614

-The courses run for 2 weeks from a Sunday afternoon to the Friday evening two weeks later and include intensive language lessons, cultural activities and home stay accommodation with a Japanese family.
-This latter is one of the outstanding features of the program and certainly gives a boost to the participants’ language skills.
+The courses run for 2 weeks from a Sunday afternoon to the Friday evening two weeks later and include intensive language lessons, cultural activities and home stay accommodation with a Japanese family – this latter is one of the outstanding features of the program and certainly gives a boost to the participants’ language skills.

-During the course, mornings are spent in formal language classes and, most afternoons, opportunities are provided to explore the local culture, either in organised classes and excursions or course participants are encourged to explore Kanazawa by themselves or with other members of the group.
+During the course, mornings are spent in formal language classes and, most afternoons, opportunities are provided to explore the local culture, either in organised classes and expeditions or by exploring on your own.
+There are excellent facilities and very helpful teachers at the language school.

-ajsifiecourses@gmail.com
+E-mail: ajsifiecourses@gmail.com

 Tohoku Tsunami Youth Victims Program